Top Influential Philosophers Today

 Philosophy is not bound between the great columns of the forum of Athens, or the walls of the so-called ivory towers of the world’s major universities.
 It mingles with and affects so many aspects of our everyday lives, influencing the laws that you live under, the technology that you use, and even the entertainment that you consume.

-The following 25 people are the most influential in philosophy today.
+The following 25 people have made a lot of noise in the philosophy world over the past 10 years.
 Through professorship, writing and publication, editing journals and anthologies, activism, and public discourse they have all played roles in directing the current course of philosophy.
 All are currently employed as professors, all are influential, and some are quite controversial.

 Note: This isn’t simply a list of the most famous philosophers alive today.
 Here we are focused on the number of citations and web presence of scholars in the last 10 years.
 There are other highly influential scholars who simply haven’t been cited and talked about as much in the last 10 years, whereas some new faces have been making a splash in the news, speaking events, and publishing, publishing, publishing.
 Our machine learning is time sensitive.
 To find some of the big names you might have expected to see here, we encourage you to use our dynamic ranking system and check different influencers over the time.